Network-Direction/chatbot/plugins/creating_plugins.md

             'plugins' - Represents the plugins folder (do not change) plugin folder - The folder the plugin is stored in module - The mpodule name (the python file to import into the app)

+ ### Authentication
+    Webhooks should be authenticated when the arrive The plugin template class has a method to authenticate webhooks, which compares headers in the webhook with configured values
+    However each source system uses different settings, so a custom method may need to be written for the plugin